 Do you enjoy meeting new people and creating relationships?
 Cosmetology could be the career for you!
 Every single day you have the opportunity to create new relationships and nourish existing ones.
 People love to talk, and every client has their own story.
 While they are in your chair, create a fun and safe place for your clients to share and even vent.
 You may never know what insights or opportunities may come from a simple conversation with a client.

 Turning a client’s vision into a reality and being a part of a successful transformation can be so rewarding!
 Not only does it make you feel accomplished but it creates loyalty.
 The key to a loyal customer is when a cosmetologist understands a client’s needs through two-way communication which is the ability to ask the right questions and then listen to the feedback of your clients!
 Strive to be a skilled listener.
-When you are, you will better envision what your client wants and, ultimately, the happier you and your client will be at the end of the appointment.

 There comes a time when a client will ask you to cut or dye their hair a way that you, as their stylist, know won’t be achievable in one appointment or ultimately may not be the best choice for them.
 The difference between a good stylist and a great stylist is being able to identify what is and what isn’t a good fit for your client and expressing it in a kind and informative way.
 If you’ve never done a certain technique or cut, tell them.
 If a certain haircut may not look the best for their face shape, offer them an alternative.
 Many, if not all, of your clients will appreciate your desire to keep the integrity of their hair and to make them look their best!